Your credit score is quite fluid and can increase or decrease as a result of changes to your report.

-- Sequestrations/Judgements/Administration Orders – if there are any new sequestrations, judgements and/or administration orders showing on your report, this will have lowered your credit score as you may seem less likely to pay any credit back
+- Sequestrations/Judgements/Administration Orders – These are likely to lower your credit score as you may seem less likely to repay any credit you borrow.

 - Current debt – If your debt levels are quite high, this can make it look like you’re overly reliant on borrowing, which could cause your score to drop.

 - Missed/late payments – Missing payments can cause your score to fall as it throws doubt on your ability to pay off future debt.

 - Balance changes - If there’s a change to your balance, your lenders will notice that you’ve changed your spending behaviour which might cause your score to drop.